nsquared-team/draw-attention/readme.txt

 Choose your own custom color scheme to match your site

 ### Highlight on Hover ###
-Highlight different areas of your image when you site visitors moves their mouse over the image
+Highlight different areas of your image when your site visitor moves their mouse over the image

 ### Easy to Draw ###
 Easy to draw the highlightable areas of your image - and easy to edit the shapes later too!